AGRINFO AGRINFO logo

 What is changing?

 On 7 January 2025, the French Government issued an Order suspending the import and sale of some foodstuffs that originate from outside the EU if they contain certain pesticides that are not approved for use in the EU.
-The full decree in French can be seen here.
+The full decree in French is available at https://www.legifrance.gouv.fr/jorf/id/JORFTEXT000053313910.

-This measure by the French authorities addresses the following pesticides and their permitted residue levels on selected foods (raw or processed).
-The maximum residue levels (MRLs) will be set at the limit of quantification (LOQ) for the following substances: carbendazim (includes the sum of carbendazim and benomyl), thiophanate-methyl, glufosinate, and mancozeb.
+This measure by the French authorities addresses the pesticides carbendazim (includes the sum of carbendazim and benomyl), thiophanate-methyl, glufosinate, and mancozeb, and their permitted MRLs on selected foods (raw or processed).
 The foods affected are listed in Table 1.
-In France, importing these foods and placing them on the market will be prohibited if they contain residues of any of these pesticides.
-This measure only applies to the French market; the newly established French MRLs will therefore not be aligned with the EU MRLs currently in force across other EU Member States (see below).
+In France, importing these foods and placing them on the market is now prohibited if they contain residues of any of these pesticides.
+This measure only applies to the French market; the newly established French MRLs are therefore not aligned with the EU MRLs currently in force across other EU Member States.

-This Order will enter into force on 8 January 2026, and there is a grace period of 1 month until it is applied.
-This very short transition period allows little time for producers and traders to adapt to these new requirements.
-The European Commission will discuss the French decision on 20 January.
-The Order was notified to the World Trade Organization (WTO) on 9 January 2026.
-Details on the pesticides concerned, and their current status within the EU, are as follows.
+This Order entered into force on 8 January 2026, with a grace period of 1 month until it was applied, and was notified to the WTO on 9 January 2026.
+This very short transition period allowed little time for producers and traders to adapt to these new requirements.

 Carbendazim (carbendazim + benomyl) and thiophanate-methyl are no longer authorised for use in the EU as no application was made by the manufacturers for their reapproval.
-When substances are not reapproved, MRLs are set to the LOQ, except on products for which an MRL based on uses outside the EU (an import tolerance) is considered safe in a risk assessment carried out by the European Food Safety Authority (EFSA).
-Import tolerances were in place for these two substances in citrus fruits, mangoes, papayas, and okra/lady’s fingers.
+When substances are not reapproved, MRLs are set to the limit of quantification (LOQ), except on products for which an import tolerance is set based on uses outside the EU, and where these MRLs are considered safe by the European Food Safety Authority (EFSA).
+For carbendazim and thiophanate-methyl, EU import tolerances are currently in place on citrus fruits, mangoes, papayas, and okra/lady’s fingers.

 Mancozeb

-Mancozeb belongs to the dithiocarbamates group that also includes maneb, metiram, propineb, thiram, and ziram.
-In most cases MRLs are set for the group as a whole.
-While not approved for use in the EU, several import tolerance MRLs for the dithiocarbamates remain in place.
+Mancozeb belongs to the dithiocarbamates group, which also includes maneb, metiram, propineb, thiram, and ziram.
+While these substances are not approved for use in the EU, several import tolerance MRLs remain in place.

 As limited data is currently available for certain products, further evaluations and potential adjustments are still ongoing.
 Adoption of this proposal was originally planned for 2025 but is on hold pending further discussions within the Commission.